 And so people flocked to “free” services, allowing those services and their spy agency partners to conduct deeper and more pervasive surveillance than could have been imagined in any previous era.
 This, as we know, resulted in the greatest systems of manipulation in world history.
 The monstrosities we see as Descartes’s Demon were possible only because of scarcity fears among people who faced little or no actual scarcity.

 The first great release from parasitic systems was the decentralized digital economy, beginning with Bitcoin in 2009.
-By the time cryptocurrencies accounted for 10% of world currency volume (that is, by 2020 or so), decentralization was firmly rooted in the realms of money and economic infrastructure, and it was clear that it would not be easily stopped.
-The Crypto Massacres in India and Turkey claimed several thousand lives, but they also turned most Indians and Turks against their murderous “leaders,” leading to the end of both regimes within two years.
+By the time cryptocurrencies accounted for 10% of world currency volume, decentralization was firmly rooted in the realms of money and economic infrastructure, and it was clear that it would not be stopped.
+The Crypto Massacres in India and Turkey claimed several thousand lives, but they also turned most Indians and Turks against their murderous “leaders,” leading to the end of both regimes within a few years.

 What decentralized economics slowly taught the world was that their parasitic structures had been unnecessary.
-People had, from what seemed time immemorial, believed that violence-based hierarchies were necessary for cooperation… that without them, human life would become, as was proclaimed by a very famous author, “nasty, solitary, poor, brutish, and short.”
+People had, from what seemed time immemorial, believed that violence-based hierarchies were necessary for cooperation… that without them, human life would become, as was famously proclaimed, “nasty, solitary, poor, brutish, and short.”

-The world’s historical record didn’t support that statement of course, but nearly all history books after 1900 AD were written for and purchased by parasitic systems, and so those portions were left out.
+The historical record didn’t support that statement of course, but nearly all history books after 1900 AD were written for and purchased by parasitic systems, and so contrary portions were left out.